 - IAWRT Guiding documents (approved 2013) available to members here

 Gender Mainstreaming Project (GMP) In 2015 IAWRT published a report on Gender Equality and Social Justice in Public Media.
-In 2018 IAWRT secured UNESCO funding to develop a new project to further our work in tharea of freedom of speech and gender equality in the media.
+In 2018 IAWRT secured UNESCO funding to develop a new project to further our work in the area of freedom of speech and gender equality in the media.

 Long Documentary: is a unique production form combining input from directors on a common theme in different countries.
-Women Covering Conflict; the invisible stories is now in progress.
+This years theme was the worldwide refigee crisis Displacement & Resilience: women live for a new day is now in progress.
 We have produced Velvet Revolution: Women making news; Reflecting her and Hands On: Women: Climate: Change.

 Mobile disaster radio project: IAWRT has helped establish a disaster response community radio in the Philippines and conducted training in the CEBU community, mainly to empower women as local trainers/broadcasters.The plan is to expand the project to other countries

 Film Festivals: country chapters organize showcases of women filmmakers supported by IAWRT International.
-The longest running is the Asian Film Festival and the Travelling Asian Film festival (most recently in Nepal). and the African Film Festival which began in South Africa in 2016
+The longest running is the Asian Film Festival in New Delhi, the Travelling Asian Film festival (most recently in Nepal). and the African Film Festival which began in South Africa in 2016

-Rural Women and the Media Pilot Project: will take place 450 Kms outside Nairobi, Kenya - its aim is to amplify rural women’s voices, through their innovative use of communication and media for a visible and empowered presence - setting their own agenda, fighting for their rights.
+Rural Women and the Media Pilot Project: is now taking place 450 Kms outside Nairobi, Kenya - its aim is to amplify rural women’s voices, through their innovative use of communication and media for a visible and empowered presence - setting their own agenda, fighting for their rights.

 Further detail under Projects tab